 Luckily, the PNP community has released a new command “ConvertTo-PnPClientSidePage” which does a decent job of taking basic page content and app web parts and setting up a new modern page for you.
 This command will get you about 50-80% of the way there, but you will still need to make some minor tweaks to the pages.
 The command creates the new page with the name “Migrated_”Pagename.aspx so you can compare the two pages and then delete and rename the new page when ready.

 Publishing sites have always been a different beast, but they are even harder when talking about Modern Transformation.
 As of now (May 2019), there is no way to make a Publishing Site Modern.
 Publishing Sites cannot have Modern pages on them by default.
-You can get Modern pages to work by activating the Site Pages feature at the web, but I don’t believe this would be recommended.
+You can get Modern pages to work by activating the Site Pages feature at the web, but we don’t believe this would be recommended.

 The only solution is to migrate the content from the Publishing site into a new Communication Site Collection.
-The ConvertTo-PnPClientSidePage PNP command I referenced earlier in the Team Site section offers a parameter to copy a publishing page as a new Modern page on a new Communication Site Collection.
+The ConvertTo-PnPClientSidePage PNP command we referenced earlier in the Team Site section offers a parameter to copy a publishing page as a new Modern page on a new Communication Site Collection.
 (Here’s more from Microsoft on moving from Publishing sites to Communication sites.)

 What’s Missing or Different About a Modernized Classic Site?